FrancisBaileyH/Purge/README.md

 ##Resources

-Thanks to @sabberworm for the wonder PHP CSS Parsing library Thanks to @symfony for their Console components
+- Thanks to [sabberworm](https://github.com/sabberworm/) for the wonderful PHP CSS Parsing library
+- Thanks to [symfony](https://github.com/symfony) for their Console, DomCrawler and CssSelector components

 ##Misc